 Know what works best

 Do you have a large email database?
 Are your followers on social media engaged and talkative?
 Are your phone lines overwhelmed with customer queries?
-Good solutions would be interactive posts, regular emails that provide useful information and valid offers, and a chatbot or instant messenger service might alleviate your phone lines.
+Good solutions would be interactive posts, regular emails that provide useful information and valid offers, and a chatbot or instant messenger service to take the pressure away from your phone lines.